aleksargy/AC-Case-DeliveryService-Analysis/README.md

 # AC-Case-DeliveryService-Analysis
 Case Study: "BistroBuddy" – Data Analytics for a Vienna-based Meal Delivery Service
-# BistroBuddy Case Study

 ## Overview

-Welcome to the *BistroBuddy* case study!
-In this project, you are a team of freelance data analysts tasked with analyzing sales and customer data for *BistroBuddy*, a meal delivery service popular among students in Vienna.
-The aim is to understand customer behavior, identify patterns, and make data-driven recommendations to increase revenue and optimize service offerings.
+In this project, you are a team of freelance data analysts tasked with analysing sales and customer data for *BistroBuddy*, a meal delivery service popular among students in Vienna.
+The aim is to understand customer behavior, identify patterns, and make data-driven recommendations to increase revenue and optimise service offerings.

 ## Objective

 *BistroBuddy* wants insights into their sales data to answer key business questions and guide their strategic decisions.
-You will analyze their meal categories, delivery locations, customer purchasing behavior, and revenue trends to provide actionable recommendations.
+You will analyse their meal categories, delivery locations, customer purchasing behavior, and revenue trends to provide actionable recommendations.
 The focus is on improving their appeal to student customers in Vienna.

 ## Key Questions